 The Financial Plan is a multi-year planning, reviewing and reporting tool that represents Council's vision and commitment to providing quality services to the residents of Maple Ridge.
-The Plan provides a forecast of the financial resources that are available to fund operations, programs and infrastructure for the five year period.
+The Financial Plan provides a forecast of the financial resources that are available to fund operations, programs and infrastructure for the five year period.

-The Financial Plan Bylaw can be amended to reflect changes and is routinely amended in late April or early May to include the projects that were approved but not completed in the prior year.
+The Financial Plan Bylaw is routinely amended in late April or early May to include the projects that were approved but not completed in the prior year.
 The change also includes an update to reflect the actual amount of property tax revenue due to the amount of real growth.
-The allocation of Gaming Revenue can also be reviewed at that time.

-Prepared by: Trevor Thompson, BBA, CGA

-Manager of Financial Planning
+Prepared by: Trevor Thompson, BBA, CGA Manager of Financial Planning